-For residents living within the municipal area, garbage should be kept outside on the day relevant to them.
-But in this process, the municipal council, as well as the citizens, face various problems.
-And as Sri Lanka develops, more people are moving to cities for their benefit, due to the increase in garbage production.
+For residents living within the municipal area, garbage should be kept outside their premises on relevant day.
+But in this process, the municipal council, as well as the citizens, face various problems as Sri Lanka develops, more people are moving to cities for their benefit, due to the increase in garbage production.
 As a result of these factors, the garbage problem has become a major issue for the wider populace.
 Various waste collection and management methods can be found all over the world.
-However, no proper computer-based waste collection system has yet been built in Sri Lanka.
+However, no proper computer based waste collection system has yet been built in Sri Lanka.